dummassdenzel/dummassdenzel/README.md

 ###
 <div align="center">

-<p>I am a junior full-stack web developer, specializing in PHP, Typescript, Svelte, Tauri, and Tailwind CSS.</p>
+<p>I am a junior full-stack web developer, specializing in SuKit stack (Supabase & Sveltekit.</p>
 <p>If you are here, you might have come from viewing my business portfolio regarding Web Development among other things.</p>
 <p>For business inquiries, feel free to reach out and contact me to discuss how my services can assist you.</p>
 </div>